 Edward Miller & Co.
 Was a major American manufacturer of brass kerosene lamps both under their own brand names and for other companies.
+They began by modifying existing round wick lamp tooling to fit German made burners and selling them to American entrepreneurs.
 In 1909 The Miller Mantle Lamp Department was formed to manufacture mantle lamps.
 Their first products were the Sundart lamp sold under the Edward Miller name, the 1909 CONTRACO lamp and the Lumo lamp.
 These were followed by several other mantle lamps similar to the Lumo lamp.
 I am aware of at least 8 different versions in this family of lamps.
 These lamps shared the same basic burner basket and wick riser design.
 All of which presented a relatively inexpensive way to enter into the mantle lamp business.
 Miller manufactured Bright-As-Day (Sears), DayLite, The Thomas Mfg.

 Co, Lumo, Sunlight (Montgomery Wards), Rider , CONTRACO (1909 ) and probably more lamp brands.
 Miller also produced and sold the Sundart mantle lamp under the Edward Miller and Co. name.

-Prior to WWI Edward Miller & Co. manufactured side draft founts with standard number 3 threads and sold the founts to other companies who paired the founts with incandescent mantle burners imported from Germany.
+Prior to WWI Edward Miller & Co. modified their smooth bowl Juno center draft lamp tooling to create side draft founts with standard number 3 threads and sold the founts to other companies who paired the founts with incandescent mantle burners imported from Germany.
 The most recognized of these companies was United Factories who sold lamps under the brand name "Wonder Lamp".
+Later, they also modified their embossed bowl Juno lamp tooling to create an embossed side draft table font.
+Both this font and the smooth bowl side draft font were used in limited numbers with Beacon burners.
 Learn more about Edward Miller & company